Drup/pumping/Readme.md

 The implementation is a fairly simple adaption of [Brzozowski derivative][deriv].
 In particular, it follows the technique described in the article "[Regular-expression derivatives reexamined][deriv2]".
-Recursive types with (polymorphic) variants naturally describes a graph, thanks to unification type variables and the `as` construction.
+Recursive types with (polymorphic) variants naturally describe a graph, thanks to unification type variables and the `as` construction.

 Indeed, `[%re"(OC|oc|c)(a)*ml"]` is simply: